top of page

 Helene first achieved Roycroft Artisan status in June of 2020, an honor she is proud to have maintained.
 To remain a Roycroft Artisan in good standing she must continue to follow the rigorous standards of: excellent hand craftsmanship, outstanding design, ongoing artistic development, uniqueness of expression and professional acknowledgement.
 Doing so allows her to continue to use the Roycroft Mark on her pieces.
 She maintains this status by applying each year to be juried by Master Roycroft Artisans and is striving to become a Master Roycroft Artisan herself, which requires at least 5 years of Roycroft Artisan status.

-She exhibits her current work at The Kaleidoscope Gallery in Nederland Colorado, The Schoolhouse Gallery in East Aurora NY and The Roycroft Copper Shop Gallery in East Aurora NY.
+She exhibits her current work at The Kaleidoscope Gallery in Nederland Colorado, The Schoolhouse Gallery in East Aurora, NY and The Roycroft Copper Shop Gallery in East Aurora, NY.

 Website